 Apart from insufficient evidence for the alleged crime, there are other reasons why a prosecuting attorney in a domestic assault case might decide to drop the case.
 These include, but are not limited to:

-- Inconsistent statements from the victim, defendant or witnesses.
+- Inconsistent statements from the victim, defendant, or witnesses.
 The statements made by all parties during the time of the arrest or when the crime was allegedly committed, will all be taken by the police officer on site.
-If these statements are inconsistent with the written statement or if the statements do not match the physical injuries (if there are any).
+If these statements are inconsistent with the written statement or if the comments do not match the physical injuries (if there are any).
 This may be reason enough for a prosecuting attorney to drop the case.

 - The victim is not a credible source.
 This may happen in cases where the victim has been known to make false accusations in the past, suffers from a mental illness, or may have a motive to fabricate the alleged crime, such as a child custody battle.

 - Lack of physical injuries.
 While the lack of physical injuries is usually not enough reason to drop the charges against the defendant, if the injuries are the main piece of evidence in the case, they may be enough.
 Similarly, if the lack or absence of physical injuries causes the statements from the victim to be inconsistent, this may be reason enough for a prosecutor to drop charges.
-Even if you believe a case against you will be dropped due to lack of physical injury, it’s still important to discuss the specific circumstances of your case with a Springfield domestic assault attorney.
+Even if you believe a case against you will be dropped due to a lack of physical injury, it’s still important to discuss the specific circumstances of your case with a Springfield domestic assault attorney.

 - Dismissal of Charges Letter.
 When criminal charges are placed against you, your domestic assault attorney in Springfield can compose a letter of Dismissal of Charges to the prosecutor.
-This letter is an attempt made by your defense team for the prosecution to either drop or dismiss the charges filed against you.
+This letter is an attempt made by your defense team for the prosecution to either drop or dismisses the charges filed against you.
 In this letter, your Springfield domestic assault attorney will outline certain conditions and circumstances of the case that negate any evidence the prosecution believes that they have.
 Depending on the specific situation of each domestic assault case in Missouri, this may be enough for the prosecution to discontinue their case.

-Hoping that the prosecution will drop the charges instead of getting a domestic assault attorney in Springfield, MO to fight for you is never a good idea.
+Hoping that the prosecution will drop the charges instead of getting a domestic assault attorney in Springfield, MO, to fight for you is never a good idea.
 For the best chance of getting the charges against you either dropped or dismissed entirely, call Missouri Legal to schedule a free consultation with us today.